Differentiable Motion Manifold Primitives for Reactive Motion Generation under Kinodynamic Constraints: Case Study: Dynamic Throwing with a 7-DoF Robot Arm

-The optimization variable $w$ is initialized as the zero vector, and $\eta$ is set to $2$.
-To randomly initialize $q_0$ and $q_T$ within the joint limits, we first sample two vectors, $v_0$ and $v_T \in \mathbb{R}^{7}$, from a standard Gaussian distribution.
-We then apply the sigmoid function to $v_0$ and $v_T$ and normalize them using the joint limit values.
-Empirically, initializing closer to the origin, rather than uniformly across the configuration space, has proven to yield better optimization results.
-This is likely because uniform initialization can lead to extreme cases, such as the initial $q_0$ being too close to the target, which can negatively impact the optimization process.
+We use the parametric trajectory model $q_{q_0,q_T,w}$ (\ref{eq:parmetric_model}) with $B=20$, so $w \in \mathbb{R}^{20 \times 7}$.
+The optimization variable $w$ is initialized to zero, and $\eta$ is set to $2$.
+To randomly initialize $q_0$ and $q_T$ within joint limits, we sample $v_0,v_T \in \mathbb{R}^7$ from a standard Gaussian, apply the sigmoid function, and scale them by the joint limits.
+Empirically, initialization in the vicinity of the origin leads to improved performance compared to uniform sampling, since extreme initial configurations can adversely affect convergence during optimization.

-{\bf Analysis.} We perform and compare trajectory optimizations using two standard constrained optimization algorithms, Sequential Least Squares Programming (SLSQP)~\cite{kraft1988software} and Constrained Optimization BY Linear Approximation (COBYLA)~\cite{powell1994direct}, as well as Adaptive moment estimation (Adam)~\cite{kingma2014adam}, which is widely used in deep learning, focusing on computation times and success rates.
-When using Adam, an unconstrained optimizer, the inequality constraints are lifted to the objective function by using the ReLU penalty function with a positive weight vector $W\in\mathbb{R}^{k}$ as in (\ref{eq:taskloss}):

-where $t_l = \frac{5}{L-1}(l-1)$ ($L=100$) and $C(t)$ is the left-hand side of (\ref{eq:inequal_mp}).
-The optimizations are terminated when each kinodynamic constraint meets a specific threshold and the position error falls below 0.01.
-If the number of iterations exceeds 10,000, the optimization is deemed a failure.

-Fig.~\ref{fig:opt_graph} shows the quartiles of the optimization times and convergence rates as functions of \( r \in [1.1, 2.0] \), where the target box position is \(\tau = (r, 0, 0)\).
-We ran the optimization ten times for each task parameter, starting with different initializations and seeds, with computations performed on an AMD Milan 2.8 GHz 8-core processor.

-Notably, regardless of the solver used, all optimizations take well over 10 seconds, indicating a lengthy process and often failing sensitively depending on the initialization.
-The Adam optimizer demonstrates the most robust and best results, though it fails in some cases when the distance exceeds 1.7 meters.
-This outcome highlights the complexity of the nonlinear and nonconvex optimization problem addressed in this case study.
-While more sophisticated hyperparameter tuning and program optimization could reduce the required time, we believe a significant reduction -- such as bringing it down to less than a second, the approximate timescale needed for fast operation -- is unlikely.

-{\bf Data collection.} We collect the trajectory dataset by solving the above trajectory optimizations with the Adam optimizer multiple times for each \(\tau \in {\cal T}_s = \{(r, 0, h) \mid r \in \{1.1, 1.2, \ldots, 1.9, 2.0\}, h \in \{0.0, 0.1, 0.2, 0.3\}\}\).
-For each task parameter, we optimize 300 trajectories, resulting in a total of 12,000 trajectories across 40 candidate task parameters.
-To speed up data collection, we use a GPU to simultaneously optimize 100 trajectories, summing their objective function values and updating all trajectories concurrently using the gradient descent method.
-While this approach leads to slightly more failure cases compared to optimizing each trajectory individually, the overall data collection speed is significantly increased due to parallel optimization.